sbehrends/isp-monitor/README.md

 ## [WIP] Self Hosting

 Deploy InfluxDB and Grafana on a Virtual Private Server, or similar cloud hosting.
 And Telegraf in Raspberry Pi at your home.

+This is my personal current setup.
+I have not documented it all yet, but includes InfluxDB, Grafana and Let's Encrypt certs running in docker in a VPS.
+Besides Telegraf Agent there is a NodeJS service to measure Internet Speed (using speedtest-net) and Modem Signal Level (Only available for ISP Fibertel, Argentina).

+Reference script is available in `self-hosted` folder.

+## Additional Tooling

+I recommend [Balena](https://www.balena.io/) to orchestrate and deploy Raspberry Pi's with Telegraf agent.
+In my current setup I have 4 Raspberry Pi's managed by Balena reporting to my Self Hosted Influx + Grafana.